raspberrypilearning/the-big-minecraft-piano/worksheet.md

 	>>> 0,3,6,9,12,15,18,
 	```

+## Making an octave.

+On octave consists of 7 white notes and 5 black notes.
+If you look at the sketch, you can see that the blocks stretch from `x` to `x + 18`.
+The `for` loop needs to place a white key every 3 block-units on the `x` axis from `0` up to `18`.

 1. Now you can start making your octave function. placing a white key at every position provided by `i`.